Robb Stark: Season 2

-Robb proves to be a skillful military commander and he wins a succession of battles against Lord Tywin Lannister's forces, earning him the nickname "the Young Wolf".
+Robb proves to be a skillful military commander and he wins a succession of battles against Lord Tywin Lannister's forces, earning him the nickname "The Young Wolf".
 He sends his closest friend, Lord Theon Greyjoy, to the Iron Islands to broker an alliance with Lord Balon Greyjoy, Theon's father.
 In exchange for Greyjoy support and the use of their naval fleet, Robb intends to recognize the Iron Islands' independence.
 Robb also sends his mother to parlay with Renly Baratheon, who has declared himself king and has amassed an army of 100,000.
-However, Lord Stannis Baratheon, having also declared himself king via the lawful line of succession, prepares to engage Renly.
+However, Stannis Baratheon, having also declared himself king via the lawful line of succession, prepares to engage Renly.
 Catelyn is successful in brokering an alliance with Renly, but he is assassinated by Stannis' using blood magic.
-Theon fails to convince his father to ally with Robb, and Balon launches an invasion of the North.
+Theon fails to convince his father to ally with Robb, and instead Balon declares himself a king and launches an invasion of the North.
 Theon decides to capture Winterfell to earn his father's favor.
 Robb offers amnesty to the Ironborn invaders on the condition that they hand over Theon.
 Robb soon meets and falls in love with Talisa Maegyr, a foreign healer from Volantis.

 Stannis assaults King's Landing at the Battle of Blackwater Bay and is defeated when Tywin, joined by the armies of House Tyrell via a newly brokered alliance, arrives and stops the city from being sacked.
 While Robb travels to the Crag to negotiate a surrender, Jaime escapes and kills the son of Lord Rickard Karstark before he is recaptured.
 Catelyn stops Rickard from killing Jaime but discontent within the Stark army begins to grow.
 Additionally, despite his mother's protest, Robb breaks his engagement with the Freys and marries Talisa.
 As a result, the Freys abandon the Stark army.